danmar/cppcheclipse/README.md

 ![Java CI](https://github.com/kwin/cppcheclipse/workflows/Java%20CI/badge.svg)

 **IMPORTANT:**
 This is the original cppcheclipse repository.
-It will not be actively developed anymore.
+It is not actively maintained in this repository anymore.
 Latest cppcheclipse source code is available [here](https://github.com/cppchecksolutions/cppcheclipse).
 Please report issues and provide pull requests in that repository.

 cppcheclipse is an Eclipse plugin which integrates [cppcheck](http://sourceforge.net/projects/cppcheck/) with the [CDT project](https://eclipse.org/cdt/).
 You can run/configure cppcheck from the Eclipse UI.